slchld1/MVC-blog/README.md

 Run `npm install` or `npm i` in order to install the following npm package,

+Then run `npm run seed` to seed your example database.

 In order to start the application, direct to the MVC_blogging folder type `npm start` in the command line.

 The application will be launched on `PORT 3001` of your localhost.